Bridges in New Zealand

 The historic Arahura River road/rail bridge on the West Coast of the South Island.
 It was replaced with a new bridge with separate road and rail sections in 2009.

-The bridges in New Zealand are many and varied but only date back to the beginning of European settlement in the mid 19th century.
+Bridges in New Zealand date back to the early European settlement of the mid-19th century.

 Road bridges

 In 2011 there were 4,024 bridges on State Highways, with a total length of 142 km (1.3% of SH length).
 There were 13,726 bridges covering 232 km in urban areas, also forming 1.3% of their length.
 7,567 of them were single lane bridges.
 The 120 bridges on special-purpose roads formed only 3.7 km, or 0.7% of their length.
 The carbon footprint of the bridges was estimated to be 37.5 times that of their roads.

 Some of the longest bridges on the state highway network are: